Before You Sign Up

 Send novels using regular mail—the date you send it is what counts, not the date it arrives, so you don’t need to spend extra money on couriers or special packaging.
 SASEs and IRCs are no longer necessary.

 Our team of judges spend the fall and winter reading and rereading your entries.
-Winners will be announced the following January.
+Winners will be announced the following spring.
 Then we distribute the prizes and send all successful entrants a list of the winners and a fancy e-certificate to prove that you really did it.

 Study up on the winners!